ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0006-bangkok-post-ownership-timeline-2019-2026.md

 ---

-## Outlook: What Comes Next (2026–2027)
+## **Outlook: What Comes Next (2026–2027)**

 **Financial Report 2025 (expected March–April 2026)**
-The audited 2025 financial statements will provide the final numbers needed to assess the company’s solvency and capital requirements.
-Key indicators to watch:
+Will determine:

-- Total director loans outstanding
+- remaining director loans
-- Consolidated equity (expected to remain negative)
+- consolidated equity
-- Liquidity position
+- liquidity position
-- Auditor’s going‑concern assessment
+- auditor’s going‑concern assessment
-- Any restructuring of bank debt
+- any restructuring of bank debt

-These figures will determine the scale of the next recapitalisation.
+These figures will define the scale of the 2026 recapitalisation.

-**Board Meeting / Shareholder Meeting (expected April 2026)**
+**Board Meeting / Shareholder Meeting (April 2026)**
-Following the release of the 2025 financials, the Board is expected to finalise the second debt‑to‑equity conversion.
-This meeting will likely:
+Expected to:

-- Approve the conversion of remaining director loans
+- approve the second conversion
-- Establish the new ownership structure
+- establish the final ownership structure
-- Confirm whether the controlling shareholder exceeds 70%
+- confirm whether the controlling shareholder surpasses 70%
-- Clarify Bangkok Bank’s position
+- clarify Bangkok Bank’s position
-- Set the governance framework for 2026–2027
+- set governance for 2026–2027

-This will be the decisive moment in which the long‑term ownership concentration becomes official.
+This will formalise the long‑term ownership concentration.

 ---

-## Key Individuals (Complete List)
+## **Key Individuals (Complete List)**

 **Controlling Shareholder:**
 - **Suthikiati Chirathivat** — Executive Chairman